aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

         transceiver_manufacturers: # (1)!
           - <str>

         # Accept ports with no transceiver as valid when checking the approved manufacturers.
-This is used by `anta_runner`.
         ignore_no_transceivers: <bool; default=True>
       cv_tags:
         device_tags: